 “God Rest Ye Merry Gentlemen Fantasy”

 “Go I Will Send Thee” (One of the few traditional African-American Christmas songs, done by Fahey in a Delta blues style.)

 “Silent Night, Holy Night” (Done in an interesting slide blues style.)

-In addition to the records mentioned, Fahey also recorded “Popular Songs of Christmas and New Year’s,” an album of duets with guitarist Terry Robb, in 1982.
+In addition to the records mentioned, Fahey also released “Popular Songs of Christmas and New Year’s,” an album of duets with guitarist Terry Robb, in 1983.